m62624/w3b2-solana/README.md

 ### 2. `w3b2-solana-connector`

-A core Rust library for building backend services that interact with the `w3b2-solana-program`.
-It is the ideal choice if you need to build a custom backend and the `w3b2-solana-gateway` does not fit your needs.
+A Rust library for building backend services that interact with the on-chain program.
+It is the ideal choice for building a custom backend if the gateway does not fit your needs.

 *   **`TransactionBuilder`**: A non-custodial helper for constructing unsigned transactions for all program instructions.
 *   **`EventManager`**: A robust service for synchronizing and dispatching on-chain events in real-time.
 It handles the complexity of fetching both historical (`catchup`) and live events, ensuring no event is missed.